-The TAL solution to the ramification problem involves the use of dependency constraints, which were formally specified in Definition 18.11.
+The TAL solution to the ramification problem instead involves the use of dependency constraints, which were formally specified in Definition 1.11.
 In this definition, the similarity between action type specifications and dependency constraints may be noted.
-Whereas an action type specification is an application formula conditionalized by the occurrence of an action $([t, t'] \Psi$ where $\Psi$ is an action term) and then a precondition once that action is invoked, a dependency constraint consists of an application formula without such an action occurrence precondition.
+Whereas an action type specification is an application formula conditionalized by the occurrence of an action ([t,t'] Ψ where Ψ is an action term) and then a precondition once that action is invoked, a dependency constraint consists of an application formula without such an action occurrence precondition.
 In a sense, while actions must be explicitly invoked, dependency constraints are constantly active.
 In both cases, there is an explicit directionality of feature change implicit in the representation.
-Technically, this is achieved by noting that features are occluded via assignment operators on the right hand side of implications, whereas they are not on the left hand side.
+Technically, this is achieved by noting that features are occluded via assignment operators on the rhs of implications, whereas they are not on the Lhasa.
 This together with the minimization policy for occlusion and persistence statements permits the encoding of directionality of change in a fine-grained manner.

 This solution to the ramification problem can be directly applied to the Russian Airplane Hijack scenario.
-Recall that the definition of the travel and fly actions included formulas explicitly causing anything a person was carrying to move to the same destination (Section 18.3.2).
+Recall that the definition of the travel and fly actions included formulas explicitly causing anything a person was carrying to move to the same destination (Section 1.3.2).
 Clearly it would be better if such a formula could be factored out and modeled as a side effect of a person moving between two locations in any manner, rather than having to be specified for every action that causes a person to move.
 This can be represented using the following feature dependency constraint, stating that if the fact that person is at loc becomes true (changes to true) - in other words, if the person has just moved to loc - then anything the person carries in his pockets will also move to the same location.
 The use of explicit reassignment with the R operator ensures that such changes are permitted despite the general persistence assumption for the loc fluent.

-dep1 $\forall t, person, pthing, loc [[t] inpocket(person, pthing) \land C_T([t] loc(person) \doteq loc) \supset R([t] loc(pthing) \doteq loc)]$
+dep2 $$\forall t, person, pthing, loc\ [[t]\ inpocket(person, pthing) \land C_T([t]\ loc(person)\ \hat{=}\ loc) \rightarrow R([t]\ loc(pthing)\ \hat{=}\ loc)]$$